 However, with the number of businesses going under, there are gaps in the market and despite the tough economy, now could be a prime time to consider working for yourself.

-Being self-employed may sound very liberating, but it is not a decision that should be taken lightly as it will make some fundamental differences to the way in which you run your finances.
+Being self-employed may sound very liberating, but it is not a decision that should be taken lightly as it will make some fundamental differences to how you run your finances.

 Simple steps such as checking you do not qualify for a better deal by using an online mortgage calculator can help you to maximize any spare money.
 A mortgage calculator from a comparison site can also help to highlight whether your current lender is competitive in the market.